nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

     $ chip-tool actions read endpoint-lists 8888 1     # read endpoint-lists
     $ chip-tool actions read action-list 8888 1        # read action-list
     $ chip-tool actions instant-action 0x1001 8888 1   # the room 1 LED1 LED2 will be ON on the bridge end.

+Before playing media, you need to put the __media__ in the `/home/root/media` folder and select the output audio cards.

+    # list all audio outputs
+    $ chip-tool audiooutput read output-list 8888 1

+> CHIP:TOO:     [3]: {
+    CHIP:TOO:       **Index: 2**
+    CHIP:TOO:       OutputType: 5
+    CHIP:TOO:       **Name: Audio Jack**
+    CHIP:TOO:      }

+    # select the index of the audio jack for audio output.
+> $ chip-tool audiooutput select-output **2** 8888 1

+Then you should launch the app, and when you don't need it, you can stop it.

+    # launch the nxp-media-app
+    $ chip-tool applicationlauncher launch-app '{"catalogVendorID": 123, "applicationID": "exampleid"}' 8888 1
+    # stop the nxp-media-app
+    $ chip-tool applicationlauncher stop-app '{"catalogVendorID": 123, "applicationID": "exampleid"}' 8888 1

+Control and read status for nxp-meida-app:

+    # play media
+    $ chip-tool mediaplayback play 8888 1
+    # stop media
+    $ chip-tool mediaplayback stop 8888 1
+    # pause media
+    $ chip-tool mediaplayback pause 8888 1
+    # start over play the current media
+    $ chip-tool mediaplayback start-over 8888 1
+    # play previous media
+    $ chip-tool mediaplayback previous 8888 1
+    # play next media
+    $ chip-tool mediaplayback next 8888 1
+    # rewind the playing media, then use the play command to paly media
+    $ chip-tool mediaplayback rewind 8888 1
+    # fast forward the playing media, the playback speed will be 1-2-4-8-10
+    $ chip-tool mediaplayback fast-forward 8888 1
+    # move the current playback position forward by 20 seconds
+    $ chip-tool mediaplayback skip-forward 20000 8888 1
+    # move the current playback position backwrd by 20 seconds
+    $ chip-tool mediaplayback skip-backward 20000 8888 1
+    # move the current playback position to the 20th second
+    $ chip-tool mediaplayback seek  20000 8888 1
+    # read the current state, 0 means play, 1 means pause, 2 means stop
+    $ chip-tool mediaplayback read current-state 8888 1
+    # the start time of the currently playing media, which is always 0
+    $ chip-tool mediaplayback read start-time 8888 1
+    # the total duration of currently playing media
+    $ chip-tool mediaplayback read duration 8888 1
+    # the current position of currently playing media
+    $ chip-tool mediaplayback read sampled-position 8888 1
+    # the playback speed of currently playing media
+    $ chip-tool mediaplayback read playback-speed 8888 1

 Currently, applications with trusty are supported on the i.MX8M Mini EVK, such as chip-tool-trusty, chip-lighting-app-trusty, and nxp-thermostat-app-trusty.
 Before running these example applications, you must execute the following commands to enable the secure storage service (only need to execute once after initial boot), and the the following commissioning steps are consistent with the above.